fndomitrovic/update_arcgis_layers/README.md

   - Output folder: folder to save JSON files necessary to update web layers to
   - Map: map you want to add the layers to
 8. Click 'Run'.
 The tool will take around 2 minutes to run.
-9. Three layers should appear on the map.
-To update the PANYNJ Regional Bike Map layers, right click on a layer and click, 'Sharing,' then 'Overwrite Web Layer'
+9. Three layers should appear on the map

+### Next steps to update the PANYNJ Regional Bike Map
+10. Right click on a layer and click, 'Sharing,' then 'Overwrite Web Layer'
-10. Navigate to the matching web layer (see below) & click run
+11. Navigate to the matching web layer (see below) & click run
   - Click 'OK' on any prior warning message
   - Desktop layers & matching web layers:
     - Local bike lanes: